-Susanne took the soaked garment and rolled it to squeeze the water out of it.
+Susanne took the soaked garments and rolled it to squeeze the water out.
 She ordered Annabel to hang the wet clothes and sheets on the ropes nearby that were fixed between two walls of the next-standing buildings.
 The sunlight was shining brightly, and the wind was warm, “Perfect weather for it to dry,” said the girl and smiled.
 Annabel had met such people like Susanne before.
 They could talk about things that dejected them but be happy-go-lucky the very next second.
 Or at least seem to be.
 Annabel’s courage grew, and while they were hanging the garment, she asked, as if by the way of things, “So… Is there a way to run?”

 Abruptly, Susanne gasped and tucked Annabel behind the sheets.
 She was almost panicking, her eyes were looking out in terror for Elijah’s arrival.

 “Never talk about it if the watchers are near!”

 “But why?
 It’s only a house, and there’s a fence – why can’t you just get over it and-“

 The girls jumped and whirled.
 Elijah stood right before them with his whip moaning and cracking between his fingers, and with an arched eyebrow.
 His deep black eyes seemed to freeze Annabel’s blood.
 He looked at Susanne, waiting.